 Australia Powerball – Is It Worth Playing?

-While the Australia Powerball doesn’t even come close to the types of jackpots offered by its American cousin, it still has some of the biggest jackpots in the world, and its odds are better than several other similarly sized lotteries.
+While the Australia Powerball doesn’t even come close to the types of jackpots offered by its American cousin, its jackpots are some of the biggest of all of Australia's lotteries and its odds are better than several other similarly sized international lotteries.
 In addition, the fact that its jackpots can roll over 25 times and increase by AU $10 million every time they do so makes this a fun and exciting lottery worth checking out.